llamaCode/project5--People-array./README.md

 Show the entire array, in order, near the bottom of the screen.

+Also show a set of clouds moving slowly across the sky.
+When clouds reach the right side, a new set of clouds begins at a random height on the left.
+Each set has a random number of clouds, with each cloud smaller and lower in the sky.

 Features of the final program are illustrated by sample programs *(which do not use arrays)*:
 - people1.pde
 - people2.pde